dgryski/go-perfbook/performance.md

-For a more concrete example, consider this breakdown of replacing a brute force geo-spacial algorithm described in an Uber blog post with more specialized one more suited to the presented task: https://medium.com/@buckhx/unwinding-uber-s-most-efficient-service-406413c5871d
+For a more concrete example, consider this breakdown of replacing a brute force geo-spacial algorithm described in an Uber blog post with more specialized one more suited to the presented task: https://medium.com/@buckhx/unwinding-uber-s-most-efficient-service-406413c5871d Optimizing floating point FFT and MMM algorithm differences. gttse07.pdf There is no compiler switch that will give you an equivalent boost in performance.

 A profiler might show you that lots of time is spent in a particular routine.
 It could be this is an expensive routine, or it could be a cheap routine that